jayunit100/tanzu-install-annotated/docs/z5-cc.md

 These patches all effect the `kubeadmConfigSpec` specifically on the **control plane** nodes....
 Thus, they have special controlplane related items in them, like:
 - RBAC specific additions we enable for APIServers
-- NTP related patches that are required for consensus
 - Things related to etcd , which only needs to be running on the control plane
 - Admission controllers that configure the APISErvers behaviour